How to Update WordPress Automatically and Manually: A Complete Guide

 Hey, I’m Komal.
 I write content that speaks from the heart and makes WordPress work for you.
 Let’s make your ideas come alive!

-Keeping your WordPress website up to date is like keeping your car in top shape—you wouldn’t drive around with old, worn-out parts, right?
+Keeping your WordPress website is like keeping your car in top shape; you wouldn’t drive around with old, worn-out parts, right?
 Similarly, running an outdated WordPress site leaves you vulnerable to security risks, bugs, and performance slowdowns.

 Enabling Maintenance Mode During Updates